siemensikkema/Validations/README.md

 ## Structure

-It consists of 3 targets: Decoded, Checked, and Validations.
-These incrementally provide the full functionality of this framework.
-But each can of course be used on its own.
+It consists of 2 targets: Decoded and Validations.
+Together, these provide the full functionality of this framework.
+But each can be used on its own.

 ### `Decoded`: Capture success _and_ error states from decoding

 `Decoded` provides a layer on top of Swift's `Codable` that allows for capturing and collecting error states.

-### `Checked`: Assert successful decoding and obtain a convenient view into the data
+### `Validations`: Validate the decoded values and get a view into the data

-`Checked` provides convenient access to (a hierarchy of) `Decoded` values and enables guaranteeing successful decoding.

-### `Validations` Describe the conditions under which data is valid with

 `Validations` aims to add a powerful domain specific language (DSL) to express what input we should consider valid.